 Growth share plan

-The company creates a new class of share.
-The share rights given to this new class of share mean that the share benefits from the growth in value of the company above an equity hurdle, but does not benefit from the value of the company below that equity hurdle.
-The equity hurdle will generally be set at a chosen premium above the market value of the company on the date of award of the shares.
+The company creates a new special class of share which allows the holder of the shares to participate in the growth in value of the company above a fixed “hurdle”.
+The growth shares do not benefit from any value below the hurdle.
+The equity hurdle will generally be set at a chosen premium above the market value of the company on the date the growth shares are awarded.

 The growth shares can be subject to restrictions on transfer, or forfeiture if specified conditions or targets are not achieved or the employee ceases employment.